 What happens if the broadband contract holder has died?

-If you’re in this situation, get in touch with the ISP as soon as possible and explain the circumstances.
-Providers should cancel a contract without charge.
+Get in touch with the provider as soon as possible and explain the circumstances.
+You should have no problem cancellation a contract without charge.
 You may also have the option of transferring the account holder without interrupting the connection if broadband is still required.

 Broadband contract joint accounts and shared homes

-Broadband providers do not usually allow joint accounts.
-They may permit a named third party to have authorisation to speak to customer services (with restrictions - this person would not be able to switch providers without permission, for instance) but there will only be one account holder.
+Broadband providers don’t usually allow joint accounts.
+They may allow a named third party to have the authorisation to speak to customer services, with restrictions (power of attorney).
+This person wouldn’t be able to switch providers without permission, for example.
+But there will only be one account holder.

-This means that one person is responsible for all bill payments and extra fees, and will be the point of contact if there is a problem.
-As well as being mindful of the financial obligations there are legal ramifications too; if someone uses the connection to share copyrighted material it’s the account holder who may receive a warning letter or be threatened with legal action.
+This means that one person is responsible for all bill payments and extra fees, and will be the point of contact if there’s a problem.
+As well as being mindful of the financial obligations, there are legal considerations too.
+If someone uses the connection to share copyrighted material, it’s the account holder who could receive a warning letter or be threatened with legal action.

-ISPs will not get involved in disputes over payments in shared homes.
-If you’ve got housemates withholding their portion of the bill the provider isn’t going to get involved, they just want to be paid.
+Broadband providers won’t get involved in disputes over payment in shared homes.
 Think carefully about this responsibility before volunteering to be the account holder in your home.
-For more help on this topic read our guide to broadband in a shared home.

 How to complain about broadband

 - Speak to customer services.
-In general it is best to do this first as it may be something they can resolve.
-You can phone, or try contacting them via social media.
+In general, it’s best to do this first, as it may be something they can resolve.
+You can make a phone call, or try contacting them via social media.

 - Escalate your complaint.
 If your previous communication doesn’t resolve the problem you can try writing again and asking for it to be escalated to more senior personnel.

 - Receive or request a deadlock letter.
-If you cannot come to an agreement with the provider then you can ask for a “deadlock letter” - a recognition that neither side can agree.
+If you cannot come to an agreement with the provider, then you can ask for a “deadlock letter”.
+This is a recognition that neither side can agree on a resolution.
 The provider may also send a deadlock letter without prompting.

 - Complain to the ombudsman.
-Once you have received a deadlock letter - or if you have not heard from the provider for at least eight weeks - then you can take the complaint to the ombudsman.
+Once you’ve received a deadlock letter, or if you haven’t heard from the provider for at least eight weeks, then you can take the complaint to the Ombudsman.
 All providers must use either CISAS or Ombudsman Services: Communications; check the Ofcom list of ADR schemes to find out which you need.